amboltio/emily-cli/demos/house-price-prediction/README.md

 # Using the API
 #### Starting the API
 1. Press `F5` in VSCode to run api.py
-3. Visit http://0.0.0.0:4242/api/health on your host machine to ensure that the API is running correctly
+3. Visit http://0.0.0.0:4242/api/health on your host machine to ensure that the API is running correctly (port 4242 could used by another process)

 #### Make a prediction
 1. Open a terminal on your host machine